Wojtek Czyz

-Wojtek Czyz (born 30 July 1980) is a German Paralympic track and field athlete from Polish part of Silesia.
+Wojtek Czyz (born 30 July 1980) is a German para badminton player representing New Zealand and former para athletics competitor from the Polish part of Silesia.

-In 2001, he was an aspiring professional soccer player, and had just signed terms with SC Fortuna Köln.
+In 2001, he was an aspiring professional football player and had just signed terms with SC Fortuna Köln.
 He ran for a loose ball, when the opposing goalkeeper rammed his knee, causing multiple fractures and compartment syndrome.
 According to Czyz, the injury was gravely underestimated due to professional failure.
 Due to delays in treatment, his leg had to be amputated.
 However, Czyz rebounded and established himself as one of the most successful German athletes in the T/F42 class for above-knee amputees.

+Career

 Athletics success

-Eleven months after his amputation, at the German Championships in 2002, Czyz broke the National record for F42 long jump and won the T42 100m event.
+Eleven months after his amputation, at the German Championships in 2002, Czyz broke the national record for F42 long jump and won the T42 100m event.

 He won triple Gold Medals at the 2004 Paralympics.
 He won the 100 m and the 200 m dash the long jump for leg amputees, setting World Records in the latter two.
 In the European Championship of 2005, he repeated his triple crown, winning each discipline again.
 At the 2006 IPC Athletics World Championships he again won triple gold medals.